Creating and applying compost is one of the very best things a gardener can do for their soil.

 When is compost ready?

 Compost is called “finished” when it is ready to use.
 There is simply no way to say how long finishing will take because of the factors already mentioned.
 Generally, speaking, under reasonably good conditions, a compost pile is ready for use within 45 to 60 days.
 Finished compost takes up 25-40% of the original occupied space, depending on its ingredients.
-Compost can be dug into beds before planting, a 2” layer can be applied over lawns as an amendment, or it can be used as mulch.
-Personally, I add just a little compost to the bottom of potted plants before adding high quality potting soil and my plants seem to like it a lot.
+Compost can be dug into beds before planting, a 2” layer can be applied over lawns as an amendment, or it can be used as mulch or top dressing.
+I like to add just a little compost to the bottom of potted plants before adding high quality potting soil and my plants seem to like it a lot.

 Composting with worms